Fadyazmy/doi-blog/content/blog/week-1/index.md

 As I was coming up with my goals for this week's assignment, I asked myself, "If I had a magic wand, what would I wish to achieve at design school?".
 Interestingly, I could only think of my struggle when dealing with my lack of design understanding and communication.

-For example, when working on ThankYouTrees, I know where the user experience feels wrong, but I usually can't put my finger on it, let alone explain to designer friends my design thinking process of what I am trying to achieve.
+For example, when working on Thank You Trees, I know where the user experience feels wrong, but I usually can't put my finger on it, let alone explain to designer friends my design thinking process of what I am trying to achieve.

 Other than my intentions to build a small design portfolio, I know the rest of my goals could be more design specific.
 However, I'm trying to embrace that I am not a designer yet, so I don't know what beginner-middle stage designers are thinking about for their goals now.
 I have to make sense of everything that I am exposed to, with the tools I have (building relationships/better writing plus be the best sponge I can be).